What is kitting? Meaning, Benefits & How We Got Started

 Organization & Efficiency

-When you combine multiple SKUs into a single one, you are reducing the total quantity of inventory on-hand.
+When you deploy kitting to combine multiple SKUs into a single one, you are reducing the total quantity of inventory on-hand.
 While the actual number of products doesn’t go down, the total number of items does.
 For example, bundling 3 identical light bulbs into a single 3-bulb SKU doesn’t change the number of bulbs you carry.
 Instead, it only changed the number of items required to manage.

 Depending on what your warehousing practices are, this may help you become more organized and efficient.
 This is especially true as it relates to the picking process.
 If you have less total items to track, then you can devote zones to more employees.
 These employees can grow in efficiency for their areas due to improving awareness of product locations.